 The coaching process that this tool represents is guided by a student’s innate capacity and desire to grow, their participation in our community and curriculum, and our staff’s commitment to support students through positive, intentional action within the context of supportive relationships.

-In addition to students receiving real-world feedback in their college classes, we utilize three primary assessment tools at Mansfield Hall.
+In addition to students receiving real-world feedback in their college classes, we utilize two primary assessment tools at Mansfield Hall.
 The purpose of these assessments is threefold:

 First, the assessments provide us with valuable information on the individual strengths and lagging skills of each student.
 This information provides us with a present level of functioning and a foundation for individualized goal setting with a focus on independence.